alex-bochkarev/bochkarev.io/content/tools/ts-literature.md

 the "lab-default" tools might make the choice very simple and efficient._

 My personal short list would overlap with the Clemson Library's [one](https://libraries.clemson.edu/research/citation-management/)
-(at the time of writing this): [Zotero](https://www.zotero.org/), [JabRef](https://www.jabref.org/); plus [Mendeley](https://mendeley.com/), [Refworks](https://refworks.proquest.com/researcher/)
+(at the time of writing this):

+-   [Zotero](https://www.zotero.org/), [JabRef ](https://www.jabref.org/)- free options (first prio).
-(Clemson [guide](https://clemson.libguides.com/newrefworks)), [EndNote](https://endnote.com/) if I allow for commercial products (I have also read some good things about [Papers](https://www.papersapp.com/) for Mac -- but never had a chance to look myself).
-This list is not exhaustive (by far), so please refer to more complete resources (including the ones mentioned above) if you'd need.
-Despite the problem seems somewhat standard from the first sight, it seems that different people demand different things, so there is no "universal" solution.
+-   plus [Mendeley](https://mendeley.com/), [Refworks](https://refworks.proquest.com/researcher/) (Clemson [guide](https://clemson.libguides.com/newrefworks)), [EndNote](https://endnote.com/) if I allow for commercial
+    products (I have also read some good things about [Papers](https://www.papersapp.com/) for Mac -- but never had a chance to look myself).

+This list is not exhaustive, so please refer to more complete resources (including the ones mentioned above) if you'd need.
+Despite the problem seems somewhat standard from the first sight, different people might want different things, so there is no "universal" solution.
 Instead of trying to discuss pros and cons, let me just try to sketch what works for me.

 ## My Zotero-based system. {#my-zotero-based-system-dot}